Jesus0204/ElvenGrammar/README.md

 5. `Aldali harya lasseli`: Some trees have some leaves.
 6. `Eredli harya aldar`: Some mountains have trees.
 7. `Aranli harya macili`: Some kings have swords.
 8. `Elenli síla`: Some stars shine.
+9. `Eldali hosta lassi`: Some elves gather leaves.
+10. `Eldali hosta parmar`: Some elves gather books.

+### Incorrect Sentences
+1. `Aldai harya lassi`: Trees have leaves.
+2. `Aldar harya lassli`: Trees have some leaves.
+3. `Eldali martir massai`: Some elves eat bread.
+4. `Eredli harya aldai`: Some mountains have trees.
+5. `Aranli hara macili`: Some kings have swords.

 ## References
 GeeksForGeeks (19 April, 2023).
 Introduction to Syntax Analysis in Compiler Design https://www.geeksforgeeks.org/introduction-to-syntax-analysis-in-compiler-design/.